Rynhho/FlotM1/Readme.md

 ## How to run

-The applications are to be launched via a command line interface.
+The applications is to be launched via a command line interface as following.

-The available applications are detailed below.

-### Run

-Run launches a solving algorithm.

-It has to be launched as following:

 ```bash
 java NWF [arguments]
 ```

-Where the arguments are one of the following:
+Where arguments is one of the following:
-* -c (input instance file) (input solution file): Check if the solution file is a realisable solution for the instance file problem.
+* **-c (input instance file) (input solution file)**: Check if the solution file is a realisable solution for the instance file problem.
-* -r (algorithm) (input instance file) (output solution file): Runs an algorithm with the specified instance file and outputs the solution file.
+* **-r (algorithm) (input instance file) (output solution file)**: Runs an algorithm with the specified instance file and outputs the solution file.
-* -b (input instance file): Benchmarks ALL implemented algorithms.
+* **-b (input instance file)**: Benchmarks ALL implemented algorithms.

 Information about some arguments:
 * **algorithm** is a string on the following list:
   * Todo

 Adding to that, we have some optional arguments:
-* -mt (integer, default=3600)):
-  * Optional arguments in -r mode.
+* **-mt (integer, default=3600))**: Optional arguments in -r mode.
 The specified integer is the maximum number of seconds to run the algorithm.

 ## Implemented algorithms